Iglulik Inuit

 Gender Roles

-Inuit woman prepares seal skin while carrying her child in
+Inuit woman prepares seal skin while carrying her child in her Amauti. |

 Westernization would introduce wage labor as a means of subsistence.
 Women began to get wage jobs and, through this, would start to become not only the caretakers but also the 'breadwinners' of their families.
 Despite this method of subsistence, the men were still avid hunters.